 We are excited to announce that we will be continuing to offering our in-person program for grades K-6 (approx. ages 6-12) called Audubon's Forest Classroom.
 We integrate the outdoor classroom with rigorous academic concepts, conservation-based themes, and connection with nature.
 This program is designed to provide students supplemental learning to their homeschool or in-classroom education, as well as routine during this uncertain time.

-Check our our Forest Classroom Blog for insight on how we spent our Fall, and Winter/Spring session!
+Check our our Forest Classroom Blog for insight on how we spent our time!